Welcome to the Chair of International Economic Policy!

 |

-The Economics of Crime and Punishment - Seminar (Master, 2nd year)
+The Political Economy of Migration - Seminar (Master, 2nd year)

 Prof. Dr. Günther Schulze, Ramón Rey, M.Sc.